-The STA Certificate in Teaching Swimming builds upon a learner's skills and knowledge from the STA Award in Teaching Swimming qualification which focused on non-swimmer, beginner and improver participants.
-The STA Certificate in Teaching Swimming covers advanced participants and advanced swimming skills and s tutor assessed through the completion of schemes of work, lesson plans, lesson evaluation forms and practical teaching.
+The STA Award in Teaching Swimming is tutor assessed through the completion of a risk assessment, schemes of work, lesson plans, lesson evaluation forms and practical teaching.

 In addition to this there is a final end course theory multiple-choice question assessment paper and an external assessment of practical teaching.